stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 (and search and learn and...) *semantic* graphs, which is why Stardog 4's support for Gremlin including rules and axiomatic reasoning.

+### Namespace-less Mode

+Our property graph friends don't use URIs for node or edge labels; and sometimes even semantic graph applications don't really need to pay that cost upfront.
+Stardog 4 includes

+- default support for RDF, RDFS, OWL, and XSD namespaces; they can be used without any declarations
+- inserting, deleting, querying data in a default, unnamed namespace for simplicity

 ## Virtual Graphs and Enterprise Integration

 **Stardog 4 supports Virtual Graphs for enterprise integration.** In the